Alignment vs Balancing

 What is Alignment?

-A new car’s tires are properly aligned, which means they all point in the same direction.
+A new car’s tires are correctly aligned, which means they all point in the same direction.
 This ensures that neither tire pushes outward nor pulls inward, producing problems with the car.

 When the wheels are precisely aligned, the tires provide higher mileage.

-Wheel alignment simply refers to adjusting the geometry of the wheels, which can become compromised owing to bad suspension.
+Wheel alignment refers to adjusting the geometry of the wheels, which can become compromised owing to lousy suspension.

 This can occur when your automobile hits a large pothole, is involved in an accident, or when you install a new set of tires in your vehicle.

-Wheel alignment, also known as tracking, ensures that the wheels are perpendicular to the road and parallel to one other.
+Wheel alignment, also known as tracking, ensures that the wheels are perpendicular to the road and parallel.

-You have the option of having a 2 wheel alignment (front axle) or a 4 wheel alignment (front and rear axles).
+You can have a two wheel alignment (front axle) or a four wheel alignment (front and rear axles).

-The technician will inspect the camber, toe, and caster during the assessment.
+During the assessment, the technician will inspect the camber, toe, and caster.

 Camber refers to the angle of the steering pivot as seen from the side of the vehicle; toe refers to the direction the tires point in respect to each other, and caster refers to the angle of the steering pivot as seen from the side of the vehicle.